Frequently Asked Questions

 What makes Littledogs different to other boarding kennels?

-We strive to make it a "holiday" for them, and we encourage "dogs to be dogs" wherever safe.
+We strive to make it a "holiday" for the dogs, and we encourage "dogs to be dogs" wherever safe.

 Everyone is given the exact same experience, respect, love and attention, regardless of length of stay.